MooersLab/cctbxsnips-VSC/README.md

 From the above folder vscpymolsnips, download and move the file python.json to ~/Library/Application\ Support/Code/User/snippets on the Mac; on windows,$HOME/APPDATA\Roaming\Code\User\snippets\python.json; on Linux, $HOME/.config/Code/User/snippets/python.json.

-2. **Optional** If you want to use these snippets from VSC to edit live cells in Jupyter or Colab notebooks, install [GhostText](https://ghosttext.fregante.com/) in your browser and the [GhostText extension for VSC](https://marketplace.visualstudio.com/items?itemName=tokoph.ghosttext).
+2. **Optional** If you want to use these snippets from VSC to edit live cells in Jupyter or Colab notebooks, install [GhostText browser extension](https://ghosttext.fregante.com/) in your browser and the [GhostText extension for VSC](https://marketplace.visualstudio.com/items?itemName=tokoph.ghosttext).
 Open the command platte (Option-X on macOS) and select Enable GhostText.

 ## Related repositories